ntno/mkdocs-terminal/documentation/docs/configuration/extensions/index.md

 ## Recommended Config

-This configuration enables all Markdown-related features of Terminal for MkDocs and is great for experienced users bootstrapping a new documentation project:
+The recommended configuration enables all Markdown-related features of Terminal for MkDocs and is great for experienced users bootstrapping a new documentation project:

 ``` yaml